aggnostos/ni-maschine-mk3-fl/docs/user_guide.md

 - `CHAN.
 VOL.` controls the volume of the currently selected channel
 - `CHAN.
 PAN.` controls the pan for selected channel
 - `FIX.
 VEL.` controls the velocity of notes when **FIXED VELOCITY** mode is turned on

+## Notes

+- `Undo` moves up in the undo history
+- `Redo` moves down in the undo history
+- `Quantize` performs a quick quantize operation on the channel
+- `Quantize 50%` performs a quick quantize operation on the channel only for the start of the note
+- `Semitone -` shifts notes triggered by -1 semitone
+- `Semitone +` shifts notes triggered by +1 semitone
+- `Octave -` shifts notes triggered by -1 octave (-12 semitones)
+- `Octave +` shifts notes triggered by +1 octave (+12 semitones)

 > ## Note
 >